A Framework for Supervised Heterogeneous Transfer Learning using Dynamic Distribution Adaptation and Manifold Regularization: Related Work

+However, it is possible to discover patterns from a recent existing method called SHDA~\cite{sukhija2019supervised} which makes use of a forest algorithm on $D_s$ and $D_t$ to explore shared label information.
+Since our proposed framework, TLF is very relevant to SHDA we discuss it in detail as follows.

-SHDA first builds a forest (say 100 trees, a sample tree is shown in Fig.~\ref{fig:sampletree}) by applying the Random Forest (RF)~\cite{breiman2001random} on $D_s$ and obtains a set of rules $R_s$ that produces $L_s$ leaves.
+SHDA first builds a forest (say 100 trees) by applying the Random Forest (RF)~\cite{breiman2001random} on $D_s$ and obtains a set of rules $R_s$ that produces $L_s$ leaves (see Fig.~\ref{fig:sampletree}).
 For every rule from the root to a leaf node, it calculates the contribution of each attribute of $D_s$.
 The contribution of an attribute $d_{s_{j}}\in d_s$ is calculated as $W_{s_{j}}= \sum^v_{i=1}{(\frac{1}{2})}^{v(i)}$ where $v$ is a list contains the level numbers at which the attribute $d_{s_{j}}$ is considered as the candidate split.
 Thus for all rules, it produces a contribution matrix $W_s^{[L_s\times d_s]}$.
 After that, for each leaf SHDA calculates the distributions of labels.
 If the size of the class attribute of $D_s$ is $C_s$ then SHDA produces a label distribution matrix, $Q_s^{[L_s\times C_s]}$.

 SHDA then refines $Q_s$ by removing the duplicate rows of the label distribution.
 For every duplicate row, the corresponding rows of the attributes contribution matrix $W_s$ are averaged.
 Similar to $D_s$, SHDA produces the attributes contribution matrix $W_t^{[L_t\times d_t]}$ and label distribution matrix, $Q_t^{[L_t\times C_t]}$ by building a forest from $D_t$, where $R_t$ is number of rules and $C_t$ is the size of the class attribute of $D_t$.
 The label distribution $L_t$ is also refined by removing the duplicate rows, and then the corresponding rows of the attributes contribution matrix $W_t$ are also averaged.